 Plotting Examples#

-There are a variety of methods that can be used to visualize a network.
+There are a variety of methods that can be used to visualize a network, which we demonstrate below.
+For most plots, NetworkX is used to create the structure of the network and matplotlib manages the drawing.

 import pynucastro as pyna